Terwilliger69105/69105.github.io/burritoverse.md

 **Weekly Checklist**

-1. Smooth out some of the writing on the site
+1. ~~Smooth out some of the writing on the site~~ Riley is doing this I guess.
+Thanks!

 2. ~~Add August 13th jobs to the Job Board~~ Complete!